sahutd/game_controller/README.md

 With this philosophy, we just pass on all user actions(button press/axis movement etc) to the user space

 # Communicating to user space

+There are many ways of communicating to the user space from the kernel.
+Some ways are using `procfs`, `sysfs`, `ioctl` or `debugfs`.

+They all have their own pros and cons.

+I decided to go with `netlink`

+## netlink

+In short, netlink is a socket based mechanism for communication between kernel and userspace.
+Conceptually, it exposes interface similar to TCP/UDP sockets.
+So development of senders/recievers is a breeze if you are familiar with socket programming

+You can take a look at `send_netlink_message` function in kernel driver and the sockets code in the user application for its simplicity